markoduda/Software-Applications-for-Computer-Science-WiSe-26-27/README.md

 # Software-Applications-for-Computer-Science-WiSe-26-27
 All slides and tutorials for the seminar "Software Applications for Computer Science" of HS Fresenius in winter semester 26/27.

-Links from Prof. Huber from the first two weeks
+Links from professor Huber from the first two weeks

 https://hubchev.github.io/